jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 For instance the __Protected__ connector notation was come up with at a very early stage, long before the other inheritance-related modifiers were considered.
 My gut feeling is that I have to let go of the notation for __Protected__ and go for a notation more concise and integrated with all of the other things that can be expressed. __Protected__ really does not deserve such an intrinsic notation compared to the rest of the inheritance-related modifiers.

-This article is just put here to make sure that at least all of this stuff is possible in Encircle, but my gut feeling is that a replacement for all of this must be found.
+This article is just put here to make sure that at least all of this stuff is possible in Encircle, but my gut feeling is that a replacement for all of this might be found.

 ### Enforcing & Preventing Other Specialization Methods